givasile/BAC/README.md

 | Session 5 | Bayesian Logistic Regression                                       | [pdf](./session_5/theory.pdf) | [pdf](./session_5/exercises.pdf) |
 | Session 6 | Bayesian Modeling with R                                           | [pdf](./session_6/theory.pdf) | [pdf](./session_6/exercises.pdf) |

+# Course Description

+- What will you learn?

+  This course offers a solid foundation in Bayesian analysis, combining theoretical insights with hands-on applications.
+You will learn how to model uncertainty, perform inference, and apply Bayesian methods to real-world problems such as Bayesian regression.

+- What will you be able to do by the end of the course?
+  - By the end of the course, you will be able to:
+  - Work confidently with probabilities and random variables.
+  - Approach data analysis through probabilistic modeling and answer scientific questions using probabilistic inference.
+  - Understand the principles of Bayesian modeling and distinguish it from other probabilistic approaches.
+  - Perform Bayesian inference using both exact methods (e.g., conjugate priors) and approximate methods (e.g., MCMC, Laplace approximation, importance sampling).
+  - Implement Bayesian linear and logistic regression models.
+  - Use R to carry out Bayesian modeling and inference.
+  - Apply Bayesian techniques to real-world problems, including regression and classification tasks.

+- Course prerequisites:
+  - Basic understanding of probability and statistics.
+  - Familiarity with R programming language is beneficial but not required.

+# Course Format

+The course is split in 6 sessions of 1.5h, each consisting of a theoretical part (about 45 minutes) and a practical part (about 45 minutes).
+The theoretical part introduces the theoretical concepts and the exercises provide hands-on experience with the concepts covered in the theory.
+The exercises can be either pen-and-paper or implemented in R, depending on the session.
+The first three sessions focus on the theoretical foundations of Bayesian analysis, while the last three sessions are dedicated to practical applications and hands-on exercises.

 # Material

 This course is built upon the following open-source materials: